Roles we hire for

 • Stakeholder management and ability to say no while maintaining relationships

-Why hire your Product Manager through RFS?
+Why hire your Product Manager through Recruiting from Scratch?

 • We specialize in placing product managers at companies from Seed through Series D — we know what "good PM" looks like at your stage